Bride Wars

-Bride Wars is a 2009 American romantic comedy film directed by Gary Winick and written by Greg DePaul, June Diane Raphael, and Casey Wilson.
-The film stars Kate Hudson and Anne Hathaway with Kristen Johnston, Steve Howey, Bryan Greenberg and Candice Bergen in supporting roles.
-In the film, two childhood best friends, who have made many plans together for their respective weddings, turn into sworn enemies in a race to get married before the other.
+Bride Wars is a 2009 American romantic comedy film directed by Gary Winick and written by Greg DePaul, Casey Wilson, and June Diane Raphael.
+It stars Kate Hudson and Anne Hathaway, with Kristen Johnston, Bryan Greenberg, and Candice Bergen in supporting roles.
+In the film, two childhood best friends, who have made many plans together for their respective weddings, turn into sworn enemies when they are forced to share the same wedding date and venue.

-Bride Wars was theatrically released on January 9, 2009, by 20th Century Fox.
-The film was panned by the critics but became a box office success grossing $114.7 million on a $30 million budget.
+The film was released theatrically in the United States on January 9, 2009, by 20th Century Fox.
+It received negative reviews from critics and grossed a worldwide total of $115.8 million against a production budget of $30 million.
 A Chinese remake of the same name was released in 2015.

 Plot

-Emma Allan and Olivia "Liv" Lerner are childhood best friends who have planned every detail of their weddings, since first witnessing a wedding 20 years ago at the Plaza Hotel.
-They both have made it a top priority to be married in the same location in June.
-While hanging out at Liv's apartment in the present day they find a Tiffany box hidden in the closet.
-Both friends are excited knowing that Liv will soon get a proposal from her boyfriend.
-That same night Emma's boyfriend proposes to her at home over a Chinese takeout dinner.
-Liv gets restless waiting for her boyfriend to pop the question and eventually confronts him at his office the morning after Emma's engagement.
-He replies he was planning on doing it that night but then asks her on the spot.
+Emma Allan and Olivia "Liv" Lerner are longtime best friends.
+Ever since they witnessed a wedding 20 years earlier at the Plaza Hotel, they have dreamed of holding their own June weddings there.
+Liv's parents died when she was a child.
+Liv grows up to be a successful attorney at Ropes & Gray.
+She is used to getting her way and constantly tries to be perfect.
+Her boyfriend Daniel Williams is a hedge fund manager.
+Emma becomes a middle school teacher who takes care of everyone, but sometimes forgets to take care of herself.
+Her boyfriend of ten years, Fletcher Flemson, is controlling, and takes advantage of her compliant, meek nature.

-Both women start planning and expect to be each other's maid of honor.
-They schedule a meeting with New York's most famous wedding planner, Marion St. Claire, who tells them there are three spots open at The Plaza in June: Two on the same day and one a few weeks later.
-They each choose a different day, but due to a clerical error, wind up both scheduled to have their weddings on the same day, June 6 (three and a half months later).
+One day, Emma and Liv find a Tiffany box concealed in Liv's closet.
+Both are excited, believing it means Daniel is about to propose.
+However, that night, it is Fletcher who proposes.
+Liv confronts Daniel at his office the next morning.
+It turns out he had planned to propose that night, but he then asks her on the spot.
+Emma and Liv schedule a meeting with Manhattan's most famous wedding planner, Marion St. Claire, who tells them there are only three spots open at The Plaza in June: two at the same time on June 6 and one on June 27.
+They each choose a different date so their big days will not clash.
+However, both are scheduled for June 6 by mistake.

-The two of them ask the third bride, Stacey, to switch her June 27 date with Emma.
-Stacey refuses, resulting in Liv fighting with Stacey while she is registering for gifts and causing Liv and Emma to be escorted out of the store.
-A week of passive-aggressive hostility passes before the two women make it clear to each other that neither will compromise.
-Emma's fiancé, Fletcher, begins to show signs of being controlling.
-The two women declare war after a slight misunderstanding that Liv already announced her wedding date, outraging Emma who set her date as well, which Liv becomes aware of at their shared bridal shower.
-The two exchange threats and insults in front of their friends who decide not to take sides.
+They ask the third bride, Stacey, to switch her date with Emma, but she refuses.
+Liv fights with Stacey as she is registering for gifts, causing Liv and Emma to be escorted out of the store.
+After a week of passive-aggressive hostility, it is clear that neither will compromise.
+The women declare war after a slight misunderstanding that Liv already announced her wedding date.
+In retaliation, the outraged Emma sets her date as well, which Liv discovers at their shared bridal shower.
+They threaten and insult each other in front of their friends, who decide not to take sides.